What to do if…

 Scope note

-This is first steps only for the immediate moment.
-The ER team may need tests (like an ECG and imaging) to rule out dangerous causes and decide next steps.
+These are first steps only for the immediate moment.
+The ER team may use tests such as heart tracing, blood tests, ultrasound, or imaging to check for dangerous causes and decide what happens next.

 Important note